ENTER BELOW REQUIRED DATA

 Get the specific context in which the conduct occurred.
 Where?
 What time?

 Determine the effect of the conduct on the complainant.
 Was it economic, non-economic and/or psychological?

 Determine the time relationship between the occurrence of the conduct, its effect on the complainant, and the time when the complainant made the report.

 Prepare a detailed chronology.

-Analyse whether there might have been certain events that triggered the complaint, i.e., promotion, pay or transfer denial.
+Analyze whether there might have been certain events that triggered the complaint, i.e., promotion, pay or transfer denial

 Determine whether there were any possible motives on the part of the complainant.

 Explain to the complainant that the charges are serious, that you will conduct a thorough investigation before reaching any conclusion, and that he or she will not be retaliated against for making the complaint.

 Don't make any statements about the accused employee’s character, job performance, or family life.